 We often get families that come to the store referred by their pediatricians, physical/occupational therapists to have their kids evaluated and fitted for orthotics and supportive shoes.

 We evaluate a lot of children that are experiencing foot and leg pain, and 90% of the time the pain is related to wearing the wrong pair of shoes (this involves the wrong shoe size or the wrong shoe style).

 Most of these children were fitted for shoes in stores such as Nordstrom’s, Stride Rite (most stores have been closing down), or Payless and I am sure you have heard of these places before.
 My main issue with these stores is that they don’t train their staff to be able to properly fit your children in the correct pair of shoes.

-I can’t blame the staff that works there, but when I see a child that was fitted in these stores wearing the wrong shoe size, it frustrates me since they are putting the child’s foot and leg health in danger.
+I can’t blame the staff that works there, but when I see a child that was fitted in these stores wearing the wrong shoe size, it frustrates me since they are compromising the child’s foot and leg health.
 I want to believe that these salespeople simply don’t know what they are doing, and that they don’t fit children in the wrong pair of shoes just to make a sale.

-I have all sort of different stories of children being fitted at these stores wearing shoe sizes that were way off!
+I have all sort of different stories of children being fitted at these stores in shoe sizes that were way off.